-BA27 is designed with a single level hierarchy - all logic at the Base level.
-The IP Bus interface and decoding, master interrupt control, PLL programming [unused], clock generation, and Transmit and Receive logic plus FIFO memories
+The reference design is implemented with a single level hierarchy - all logic at the Base level.
+The IP Bus interface and decoding, master interrupt control, PLL programming [unused], clock generation, and Transmit and Receive logic plus FIFO memories.

 The internal reference clock is derived from the 50 MHz oscillator.